politburo/politburo/README.md

     '% successful run' metrics
 * Babushka is missing a couple of things to allow it to wield it to manage multi-host environments/clusters:
-  * A method of orchestrating multiple servers
+  * A method of orchestrating multiple servers with inter-machine dependencies
   * A cron-able mechanism to run Babushka tasks
   * A dashboard view of your Babushka provisioned servers
 * We like the ability to view and monitor our provisioned servers